 The Laboratory acts in accordance with the international standard ISO/IEC 17025 and the guidelines of the Official Medicines Control Laboratories (OMCL) operating under the aegis of the European Directorate for the Quality of Medicines & HealthCare (EDQM).

 Occasionally, pan-European market surveys are also organised in which preparations containing the same active ingredient are analysed in various countries.
-These surveys give a good overview of the quality of medicines made by different manufacturers which contain the same active ingredient.
+These surveys give a good overview of the quality of medicines made by different manufacturers, but contain the same active ingredient.

 So that the results of different laboratories can be accepted, it is important for the laboratories to implement similar quality systems.
 To this end, a system of collegiate control (Mutual Joint Audit/Mutual Joint Visit, MJA/MJV) has been developed and is being implemented through which the network’s members evaluate one another’s compliance with the ISO 17025 standard.
 The conformity of the activities carried out by the laboratory of the State Agency of Medicines to the international standard was confirmed in an initial assessment conducted in 2007 and reassessment conducted in 2011.
 The full membership of the State Agency of Medicines in the OMCL network ensures international recognition of the test results.